Ground-Zerro/Phobos/README.md

 **What's in a preset**:
 - `name` — free-form label shown in the admin UI;
-- `extPort` — public UDP port the listener binds to, must be in `51822–51921` (the range docker-compose publishes by default);
+- `extPort` — public port the listener binds to: UDP `51822–51861` for WireGuard presets, TCP `51862–51891` for SOCKS5 presets (the ranges docker-compose publishes by default);
 - `key` — XOR key shared with this preset's clients only;
 - `masking` — `STUN` / `AUTO` / `NONE`;
 - `idle` — idle session timeout (seconds);